 - Remain calm and walk away if you spot stinging insects.

-If your child is stung by a bee, remove the stinger as soon as possible because venom can continue to be released for several seconds, says Chan.
+Remove the stinger from your child’s skin if they are stung by a bee.
+Venom can still be released for several seconds afterwards, according to Dr. Chan.
+Take action quickly to prevent further harm.
 There is no special technique, but you can try flicking the stinger out as this prevents compressing the venom sac.

-The most common reaction from a bee sting is a local reaction that consists of redness and swelling at the site of the sting that usually resolves within a few hours, but may last up to a day or two.
+A bee sting usually results in a local reaction.
+This includes redness and swelling at the site of the sting.
+The reaction typically resolves within a few hours, but may last up to a day or two.

-About 10 percent of people develop large local reactions, characterized by redness and swelling that increases in size over 1 to 2 days and can measure as large as 10 centimeters in diameter.
+Approximately 10% of people experience large local reactions.
+These reactions are identified by redness and swelling.
+The size increases over one to two days and can reach up to 10 centimeters in diameter.
 This type of reaction typically resolves over five to 10 days.

 For large local reactions, in addition to the cold compresses, you can elevate the limb if the sting is on an extremity.
 Nonsteroidal anti-inflammatory drugs such as ibuprofen can help relieve pain, and oral antihistamines or topical steroids can help relieve itching.

-Anaphylaxis, a severe and potentially life-threatening allergic reaction in response to insect stings, occurs in less than one percent of children and in three percent of adults.
+Anaphylaxis is a severe allergic reaction caused by insect stings.
+It affects less than one percent of children and three percent of adults.
+It can be potentially life-threatening.

 Seek emergency medical attention if your child experiences any of the following symptoms of anaphylaxis: